geofmureithi-zz/broker/README.md

 * [Best in Place](https://github.com/bernat/best_in_place)
 * [Brock Whitten](https://www.youtube.com/watch?v=qljYMEfVukU)

-### Migration from 1.0 to 2.0
+### Migrations

+- from 2.0 to 3.0: the sse endpoint is now secure and requires to use the broker-client library
-- the optional API endpoints URLs have been changed but have the same functionality
+- from 1.0 to 2.0: the optional API endpoints URLs have been changed but have the same functionality